AlexandreSepriano/Causal-mediation-in-METEOR/README.md

 **"Biological DMARDs improve function by suppressing inflammation in patients with axial spondyloarthritis: a causal mediation analysis in the METEOR registry."**

-The code provided here is intended **for educational and illustrative purposes only**.
+The code provided here is intended **for illustrative purposes only**.
 Its purpose is to help readers understand the intuition and computational steps behind the causal inference methods described in the manuscript and supplementary material.

 The scripts reproduce the illustrative algorithms presented in: